E-lancing: History

 In 2012, 1.56 million people were freelancers in the United Kingdom, a rise of 11.9% since 2008.
 Sebastian Trenner of the World Bank wrote in 2012 that online marketplaces were unlikely to produce a significant decrease in skilled unemployment.
 Conversely, Karsten Geis of Empirica Capital wrote in 2014 that e-lancing would be a primary employer of the future, and that normal jobs will tend to disappear.

-Notable e-lancing websites include Fiverr, Freelancer.com, Guru.com, and Upwork.
+Notable e-lancing websites include Fiverr, Freelancer.com, Guru.com, PeoplePerHour, and Upwork.